David Rockefeller Fellows

 Providing business leaders with a unique opportunity to better understand New York City and take a more active role in shaping the city’s future.

-The David Rockefeller Fellows Program prepares senior corporate executives for more active leadership in civic and public affairs, following the model of the Partnership’s founding chairman:
+Since 1988, the David Rockefeller Fellows Program has been preparing senior corporate executives for more active leadership in civic and public affairs, following the model of the Partnership’s founding chairman: